etruxton/arcvde/src/game/doomsday/README.md

 These components are used by `src/screens/doomsday_screen.py`, which acts as the main orchestrator, handling:
 - Game state management and player health system
 - Camera integration and hand tracking for aiming
-- Sound effects coordination with stage music
-- Screen shake effects and visual feedback
-- UI rendering and game over conditions
+- Console commands and debug functionality
+- Core game logic and input processing

 The main screen delegates specific responsibilities:
 - **Enemy Management**: All enemy spawning, AI, and combat handled by `EnemyManager`
-- **Stage Management**: Environmental effects, music, and transitions handled by `StageManager`
+- **Stage Management**: Environmental effects and transitions handled by `StageManager`
+- **Audio Management**: All stage music and effects handled by `StageAudio`
+- **UI Management**: All user interface rendering handled by `DoomsdayUI`
 - **Rendering**: All visual rendering handled by `DoomsdayRenderer`
 - **Game Logic**: Core game state, player health, scoring, and input handling in main screen